I'm an anthropologist and ethnographer—of money, technology, bureaucracy, and everyday economic and political life

 I study how people make and maintain alternative or experimental economies.
 My book project, After Neoliberalism: Solidarity Economies in Quito, Ecuador, examines—from policy to practice—efforts to reimagine "the social" as an alternative to neoliberalism.
 It draws on several years of fieldwork with urban market vendors, family and neighborhood savings groups, development experts, and government officials in and around Quito, Ecuador.

-I think a lot about technologies of money and law, everyday financial practice, financial exclusion and financial justice, work and exhaustion, material cultures of trust, the spread of disintermediation ideologies, colonial and postcolonial histories of sovereignty and value, marketplace infrastructures, statistical and non-statistical evaluation in baseball scouting cultures, street dogs, and bureaucracy as a kind of care.
+I think a lot about technologies of money and law, everyday financial practice, financial exclusion and financial justice, work and exhaustion, material cultures of trust, the spread of disintermediation ideologies, colonial and postcolonial histories of sovereignty and value, marketplace infrastructures, statistical and non-statistical evaluation in baseball scouting cultures, speculative and science fiction, street dogs, and bureaucracy as a kind of care.